|Avocados contain a toxic substance known as persin. Any part of the avocado plant including the leaves,

 used in a multitude of pet foods for moisture retention, is less vulnerable to mold and may be bacteria resistant.
 It

 is also used as a plastic making agent.
-Sorbitol and mannitol in it’s HUMAN dose, for a pet can lead to severe
+Sorbitol and mannitol for a pet can lead to severe diarrhea, GI irritation

-compromised immune system.
-Other names for sweeteners and sweetening agents include dextrose,
+immune system.
+Other names for sweeteners and sweetening agents include dextrose, maltodextrin, fructose,

 Tea Tree oil is readily absorbed from the gastrointestinal tract and skin.
 In addition, cats have relatively thin,